 Conditions: Recommended: lecture Functional Porous Materials Credit Requirements: written report (editing time 3 weeks) + written exam Please note that final grade of the Method Course consists of the maximum point score of of the exam and the grade of the report of the practical part which are weighted (40:60).
-Contact Hours: Repeat Exams Permitted: according to the examination regulations of the study program
+Frequency: each winter semester Recommended Semester: from 1.
+Minimal Duration of the Module: 1 semester[s] Contact Hours: Repeat Exams Permitted: according to the examination regulations of the study program